dhellmann/pymotw/PyMOTW/atexit/index.rst

 * a Python fatal error is detected (in the interpreter)

-To illustrate a program being killed via a signal, we can modify one of the examples from the subprocess summary last week.
+To illustrate a program being killed via a signal, we can modify one of the examples from the :mod:`subprocess` article.
 There are 2 files involved, the parent and the child programs.
 The parent starts the child, pauses, then kills it:

 .. include:: atexit_signal_parent.py
     :literal: